thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

                                                                                           ║                                ║
                                                                                           ╚════════════════════════════════╝
 ```

+### Exercise

+Take a few moments to diagram how a database-driven, HTTP server works.

+Once you've satisfied, turn to a neighbor and explain how information flows throw the system.

+## Why is a database-driven, HTTP server is useful?

+Because they manage resources.

+## How do you use Express and Knex to build a database-driven, HTTP server?

 Here's an entity relationship diagram representing the data model the HTTP server will need to manage.